-The 1st Louisiana Infantry enrolled 960 men during the Civil War.
-Of these, 162 were killed or died of their wounds, 74 died of sickness, 1 in an accident, 88 were known to have deserted and 12 to have taken the Oath of Allegiance.
+The 1st Louisiana Infantry Regiment was formed in New Orleans in April of 1861 and fought through the war until it was surrendered at Appomattox Court House in April of 1865.
+It enrolled 960 men during the Civil War.
+Of these, 162 were killed or died of their wounds, 74 died of sickness, 1 was killed in an accident, 88 were known to have deserted and 12 to have taken the Oath of Allegiance to the United States.

 |April||Organized in New Orleans under Colonel Albert G. Blanchard (West Point Class of 1829), Lieutenant Colonel William C. Vincent and Major Samuel R. Harrison|